9ziggy9/gol/README.md

 * cd ..
 * ./conway

 Note that by default, the binary is targeted at the originating folder.
+The build folder can be discarded; rm -rf build

 ## Installation via Makefile (for FreeBSD/Dragonfly especially)
 #### It's the damndest thing but I cannot figure out why my original makefile works here yet the cmake build does not.
 No matter, I've added a branch so that installation via the traditional Makefile is possible.
 Dragonfly/gcc users remember to change CC flag of Makefile to gcc.